iisys-sns/FlippyRAM/README.md

 - The ISO will automatically perform Rowhammer tests and display an overview of the results, including the number of bit flips detected.

 ## 5. The Results
-- Logs/Results are saved on a separate partition of the USB drive where you can easily access anytime.
+- Logs/Results are saved and compressed in a ZIP file on a separate partition of the USB drive where you can easily access anytime.
+- Multiple tests/boots will NOT erase previous results.

 ## 6. Upload Results (Optional)
 - After completing the tests, the setup will prompt you to upload the results to our server (Optional).